alexfernandez/alexfernandez.github.io/2017/origins-language.md

-(which usually have no word accent) and content words, and in many languages also between different content words which have different word accents.
+(which usually have no word accent) and content words, and in many languages also between different content words which have developed different word accents.

-In general,
-if a function word is 'KA' and a content word is 'KAK', a new polysyllabic 'KAKAK' will sound identical to the combination 'KA KAK', unless it develops an accent first which makes it 'KAKÁK' or 'KÁKAK'.
+In the case of a monosyllabic language, if a function word is 'KA' and a content word is 'KAK', a new polysyllabic 'KAKAK' will sound identical to the combination 'KA KAK', unless it develops an accent first 'Á' which makes it 'KAKÁK' or 'KÁKAK', or perhaps even 'KÁKÁK' with double word accent.

 At what point did polysyllabic words arise?
 Arab and other semitic languages have